Voice of The Customer | Voix du Client

 Conclusion:

-L’audience a été très satisfaite de la qualité de la présentation et de la période de questions qui a suivi, que François a mené avec enthousiasme et professionnalisme.
-Les résultats du sondage de la fin témoignent de la satisfaction des 19 répondants, avec un résultat arrondi de 4.7/5.
+L’audience du webinaire a été très satisfaite de la qualité de la présentation et de la période de questions qui a suivi, que Guillaume a mené avec enthousiasme et professionnalisme.
+Les résultats du sondage de la fin témoignent de la satisfaction des vingt répondants, avec un résultat global de satisfaction de 95%.

-Finalement, Ray nous a demandé de mentionner les sujets qui nous intéresseraient en 2025 (i.e. VOC) et a prodigué de chaleureux remerciements à M. François Nadeau sur sa remarquable prestation.
+Finalement, Ray nous a demandé de mentionner les sujets qui nous intéresseraient en 2025 (i.e. VOC) et a prodigué de chaleureux remerciements à M. Desrosiers sur sa remarquable prestation.

 Organized by Ray DYER, on the Zoom platform.